-The final segmentation is refined by grouping similar superpixels using a boosting based merging criteria and enforcing label consistency inside each group.
+The final segmentation is refined using a dense Conditional Random Field (CRF) defined at superpixel-level.
 An overview of the proposed solution is illustrated in Fig. 1.

 Figure 2.
 Color and depth (disparity) gradient.

 IV.
 MULTI-LEVEL FEATURES

 In the following, we define the employed multimodal and multi-level image features.
 The computed features are stored in the form of image channels and the classification features will be sampled from these channels.
 The boosting classification scheme has the task of fusing these different order features for achieving a robust segmentation.
 For each feature type we also focus on reducing computational costs.